-There are many reasons why your water softener might be full of water – and it really depends on how you define “full”.
-Low levels of water are expected.
+There are several reasons why your water softener brine tank might be full of water – and it really depends on how you define “full”.
+Low levels of water can be expected in some systems.
 If you’re dealing with excessive water, an overflowing tank, or a dip in water pressure, you’re probably facing a bigger issue.

 💧 Should There Be Water In My Brine Tank?

 If you can see water in the brine tank of your softener, there might not actually be an issue at all.
-Water in your brine tank is normal – there should be around 6 to 10 inches of it in total.
+Water in your brine tank is normal – there should be around 6 to 12 inches in the average residential unit.

-This water is needed to mix with the softener salt and form a brine solution, which flushes out the resin beads and replenishes them with a new batch of sodium ions.
+This water is needed to dissolve a portion of the softener salt and form a brine solution, which flushes the captured hardness out the resin beads and replenishes them with a new charge of sodium ions.

-Usually, if you can see water in your brine tank, it’s a sign that you need to top up your salt levels.
-It’s recommended that you add enough salt to your brine tank to completely cover the water.
+Usually, if you can see water in your brine tank, it’s a sign that you may need to add salt.
+It is sometimes recommended that you add enough salt to your brine tank to completely cover the water.

-The problem is if too much water has entered your brine tank, or your brine tank isn’t emptying.
+A problem has likely occurred if too much water has entered your brine tank, or your brine tank isn’t emptying.
 This could be caused by a number of factors, which I’ve covered below.

 🚫 Why is My Brine Tank Not Emptying?